-Peaches are a sweet and juicy fruit that can be enjoyed starting on Phase 2 of the South Beach Diet.
-Not only are they delicious, but peaches are also rich in beta-carotene and vitamin C, and provide a fair amount of fiber.
-July and August are the peak months for peaches, though the California peach season often begins in April and lasts until October.
+Sweet, juicy peaches can be enjoyed starting on Phase 2 of the South Beach Diet.
+Not only are they delicious, but peaches also are rich in beta-carotene and vitamin C, and provide a fair amount of fiber.
+July and August are the peak months for peaches, though the California season often begins earlier and lasts until October.

 Refreshing Ways to

 add a hint of sweetness to a spicy homemade salsa.
 Add diced peaches to a